• Skip to main content

 1) Braces

-Braces are incredibly effective at correcting teeth spacing, even when it’s caused or accompanied by a more complex issue such as overjet.
+Braces are widely regarded as effective for correcting teeth spacing, even when it’s caused or accompanied by a more complex issue such as overjet.
 In addition to dental correction, braces can also achieve a degree of skeletal realignment when paired with elastics and other specialized appliances.
 The main downside of braces is their visibility, since most adults favor treatment options that are less conspicuous.

 If your excess spacing is caused by an underlying bite issue, braces are an excellent treatment option, often working more quickly than other correction methods.
 That said, treatment with braces can be pretty pricey, generally ranging between $3,000-$7,000.
 If your spacing is not accompanied by any other complications, it may be worth considering one of the other less invasive (and less expensive) treatment options on this list.